A Documentary Analysis · Drawn from public FDDs

 • Operational supportSCORE mentor (free), small-business consultant ($100–$300/hr), an operator community on Slack or Skool ($50/mo).
 On-demand and accountable.

-• VendorsDirect accounts with truck dealers, dumpster manufacturers, uniform suppliers, and disposal facilities are available to anyone with a tax ID.
+• VendorsDirect accounts with vehicle dealers, equipment manufacturers, uniform suppliers, and disposal or service facilities are available to anyone with a tax ID.
 The "buying power" claim diminishes by year two of independent operation.

 • Local marketing budget — every dollar of it keptSame 4% spend, but now under operator control: channels, targeting, creative, and data.
 No approval delays.
 No franchisor brand restrictions.